 Leonard leads Clippers in push past Wizards

-Kawhi Leonard scored 34 points and grabbed 11 rebounds, Paul George added 27 points, and the visiting Los Angeles Clippers pushed past the Washington Wizards with a dominant fourth quarter to win, 135-119, Sunday at Capital One Arena.
-Leonard and George paced the Clippers with 36 first-half points in an opening 24 minutes where Los Angeles struggled defensively.
+Kawhi Leonard scored 34 points and grabbed 11 rebounds, Paul George added 27 points, and the visiting Los Angeles Clippers pushed past the Washington Wizards with a dominant fourth quarter to win, 135-119, Sunday.
+Leonard and George paced the Clippers with 32 first-half points in an opening 24 minutes where Los Angeles struggled defensively.
 Coming off a 119-91 loss Friday in the first leg of a six-game road swing, the Clippers appeared headed for another tough night when they gave up 39 points in the second quarter.

 But with a big second half from Montrezl Harrell off the bench, who finished with 20 points, helped spark the second-half advantage.
 Leonard played an outstanding all-around game, shooting 12-of-18 from the floor and, in addition to his own scoring contributions, dishing five assists.
 George also distributed the ball well with six assists, matching Lou Williams and Washington's Chris Chiozza for the game-high total.